seyedrazavi/blog.srazavi.com/_posts/2020-05-04-are-our-minds-like-computers-2.markdown

 ## A role for functionalism

 So far I've focused on what computationalism signs us up for under Chalmers' view.
 An important element of his view that we still need to consider is its functionalism. **Functionalism** is the view that the mind is the functional organisation of the brain [[9](#9)].
-That mental states are functional states which described by their causal relations.
+That mental states are functional states described by their causal relations.
 Each functional state plays a role within a network of functional relations.

 Consider a fast food burger restaurant which has roles for the people who work there.
 Whether that's on the sales point, flipping burgers, frying potatoes, or preparing milkshakes.
 The organisation of the restaurant determines what kind of service it provides.
 Likewise, the organisation of the brain determines what kind of mind it provides.

 The specifics of Chalmers view on the organisation of the mind need not concern us too much for the moment[[10](#10)].
-The more important take away is a principle that underpins his functionalism. **The principle of organisational invariance** [[11](#11)] states that there are certain properties of a functional system that hold even as the organisation changes.
+The more important take away is a principle that underpins his functionalism. **The principle of organisational invariance** [[11](#11)] states that there are certain properties of a functional system that hold even as the system changes.
 These invariant properties remain as long as the functional organisation remains.

 Reconsider the fast food restaurant in the prior example.
 As long as you have someone taking orders, someone cooking burgers, and making fries then it remains a burger joint.
 It doesn't matter if you chip the potatoes with this kind of machine or by hand using knives.
 It doesn't matter if the patties are fresh or from frozen.
 But if you stop making burgers and fries, then it is no longer a burger joint.